On this page, you can find answers to some commonly asked questions when using Wavefront for Spring Boot.

-While this is subject to changes at any time, we currently retain 5 days of data and offer no SLA on the free Wavefront cluster.
+While this is subject to changes at any time, we currently retain 5 days of data and offer no SLA on our free cluster.
 Freemium accounts that are are inactive for 3 days are automatically deleted.

-Production Wavefront clusters currently offer 18 months of full-resolution (no downsampling) data retention for persistent metrics, 28 days for ephemeral metrics, 6 months for histograms, and 7 days for spans.
+Production clusters currently offer 18 months of full-resolution (no downsampling) data retention for persistent metrics, 28 days for ephemeral metrics, 6 months for histograms, and 7 days for spans.
 We also have a 99.95% uptime guarantee, as well as High Availability (HA) and Disaster Recovery (DR) options.

-Why Do I Not See a Link to Access the Wavefront Service on Start-Up?
+Why Do I Not See a Link to Access the Free Service on Start-Up?

 - Currently, only our freemium cluster supports automatic account provisioning with Spring Boot.
 If you are using a different cluster, you won’t see a link.